What is this medication?

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Talk with your doctor if you have not had chickenpox or the vaccine for chickenpox.
+Talk with your care team if you have not had chickenpox or the vaccine for chickenpox.

-Do not stop taking your other asthma medicines unless instructed to do so by your doctor or health care professional.
+Do not stop taking your other asthma medications unless instructed to do so by your care team.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.